Top Web Design Trends for 2025: What's In and What's Out

 5. Chatbot Design

 With the rise of AI, chatbots are becoming a common feature on websites.
-In 2025, we’ll see more websites incorporating AI-driven chatbots that offer voice, text, and chat functionalities.
-These chatbots can be integrated into the website’s design, offering users a more interactive and personalized experience.
+In 2025, more websites are incorporating AI-driven chatbots offering voice, text, and chat functionality.
+These chatbots can be integrated into the website’s design, offering users a more interactive and personalised experience.

 6. Smart Video

 Smart videos are replacing traditional images in feature sections.
-These short, 10-second videos provide a quick overview of a feature or product.
-They can be triggered by scrolling or can be embedded in the page to keep users engaged.
-Hulie’s website is a great example of this trend in action.
+These short, ten-second videos provide a quick overview of a feature or product.
+They can be triggered by scrolling or embedded in the page to keep users engaged.

 7. Cursor Animation

 Cursor animations are becoming more sophisticated, with designers using them to animate different parts of a website.
-This trend involves adding interactive elements that respond to the cursor’s movement, creating a more engaging user experience.
-The Stripe Dodev website is a great example, featuring windows that can be dragged and moved around.
+This trend involves adding interactive elements that respond to the cursor’s movement — draggable windows and panels being a popular example.

 8. Custom Illustrations

 Custom illustrations are a timeless trend that continues to be popular in 2025.
-These hand-drawn illustrations add a personal touch to websites, making them feel more welcoming and unique.
-London Therapy’s website is a great example, featuring custom illustrations that are both beautiful and functional.
+Hand-drawn illustrations add a personal touch to websites, making them feel more welcoming and unique, and they remain one of the few elements that cannot be copied from a template.

 9. Full-Screen Headers

 Full-screen headers are becoming more common, with designers using them to create a strong first impression.
-These headers often feature sliders or videos that keep users engaged while they navigate through the site.
-Off Menu’s website is a great example, featuring a full-screen header that allows users to explore different sections without leaving the main page.
+These headers often feature sliders or videos that keep users engaged while they navigate through the site, allowing exploration without leaving the main page.

 10. Bento Grid

-The Bento grid is a design trend that continues to be popular in 2025.
-This grid layout is used to display information in a visually appealing way, often featuring a mix of images, text, and animations.
-Walmart’s website is a great example of this trend in action.
+The Bento grid continues to be popular in 2025.
+This grid layout displays information in a visually appealing way, often mixing images, text and animation within a single structured frame.

 11. Expressive Typography

-Expressive typography is a trend that involves using unique fonts and styles to make a website stand out.
-This trend includes using full caps, outlines, and even animated text to create a unique look.
-Ancient Drink’s website is a great example, featuring a Nordic-style font that adds a historical touch to the design.
+Expressive typography involves using unique fonts and styles to make a website stand out.
+This includes full caps, outlines, and animated text, often carrying the personality of the brand more than the imagery does.

-Color trends are an essential part of web design, with designers using color to create a specific mood or feeling.
-In 2025, we’ll see more websites using bright and vibrant colors mixed with neutral tones to highlight important elements.
-The Wick Studio’s collaboration with Pantone is a great example of this trend.
+Colour trends are an essential part of web design, with designers using colour to create a specific mood.
+In 2025, more websites are using bright, vibrant colours mixed with neutral tones to highlight the elements that matter.

 13. Brutalism

-Brutalism is a design trend that is becoming more popular with younger designers.
-This style is bold and unconventional, often featuring oversized text and buttons.
-While it may not appeal to everyone, it’s a trend that is making waves in the design world.
+Brutalism is becoming more popular with younger designers.
+The style is bold and unconventional, often featuring oversized text and buttons.
+It does not appeal to everyone, which is largely the point.

 14. Micro Interactions

 Micro interactions are small animations that enhance the user experience.
-These interactions can be found in buttons, hover effects, and transitions, making the website feel more dynamic and interactive.
-A great example is the hover glow effect found on many UI components.
+These appear in buttons, hover effects and transitions, making a site feel responsive rather than static.

 15. Negative Space